SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/Lab3-Manage Azure Resources Using PowerShell.md

     ```

   >**Did you know?** When you use Azure to stop your virtual machine, the status is *deallocated*.
 This means that any non-static public IPs are released, and you stop paying for the VM’s compute costs.

+## Review

+In this lab we have provisioned Azure resource using powershell and CLI.

+## You have successfully completed the lab